-For some people, seborrheic dermatitis just causes a relatively mild case of dandruff — a bit of flaking and itching in the scalp.
-Other people with seborrheic dermatitis have crusty, red, irritated skin that may spread to different areas of the body.
+For some people, seborrhea just causes a relatively mild case of dandruff — a bit of flaking and itching in the scalp.
+Other people with seborrhea have crusty, red, irritated skin that may spread to different areas of the body.
 Common locations to find seborrhea include inside the ear, the armpits, and even the belly button.

 If you're worried about dandruff, you're not alone.
-Dandruff can start in early adolescence as someone goes through puberty, and lots of teens and adults live with it.
+Dandruff can start in early adolescence during puberty, and lots of teens and adults live with it.
 Doctors don't know exactly what causes dandruff, but some people think it happens when the oil glands and hair follicles produce too much skin oil (sebum).
 Hormone levels are high during teen years, causing more oil production, which can lead to dandruff.

 Most of the time dandruff can be treated and controlled with over-the-counter dandruff shampoo.
 More severe dandruff may need prescription shampoo, steroid creams, or antifungal creams to help improve the skin irritation.